fantastic001/Mako/doc/Architecture.md

 * MakoLogger is used for logging and it is an interface registered to MakoCRUD as well as to all MakoDatabaseInterface objects inheriting Loggable which has addLogger and info(...), debug(...), ... methods

+# Ideas

++ move report views to reports directory
++ create AMS action for excel tables
++ use better declarative style for stack arguments